Experimental Analysis of Large-scale Learnable Vector Storage Compression: Experiments and Analysis

 \subsection{Performance on Retrieval-augmented LLM}

-\noindentIn this section, we apply compression methods to generated embeddings in a retrieval-augmented LLM.
-These generated embeddings are different from parametric embeddings in DLRM: (1) the former are the output of neural networks, while the latter are trainable parameters; (2) the former are generated only after the training stage when the parameters are fixed, while the latter are present throughout the training process.
+In this section, we apply compression methods to generated embeddings in a retrieval-augmented LLM.
+The entire generated embeddings are produced by neural networks and present only at inference, different from parametric embeddings in DLRM that are trainable parameters and present throughout training.
 Therefore, compression methods that involve the training process, such as AutoML-based methods, are not suitable for generated embeddings.

-We select applicable compression methods or their variants for evaluation, including \textbf{TT} (tensor-train decomposition), \textbf{Dedup} (LSH-based deduplication), \textbf{PQ} (product quantization), \textbf{MagPQ} (product quantization within embedding groups that are split by magnitude), \textbf{INT8/16} (quantization), \textbf{SVD} (dimension reduction), \textbf{MagSVD} (SVD within embedding groups that are split by magnitude), \textbf{Pruning} (pruning values of low magnitude).
+We select applicable compression methods or their variants for evaluation, including \textbf{TT} (tensor-train decomposition), \textbf{Dedup}, \textbf{PQ}, \textbf{MagPQ} (PQ within embedding groups that are split by magnitude), \textbf{INT8/16}, \textbf{SVD} (dimension reduction), \textbf{MagSVD} (SVD within embedding groups that are split by magnitude), \textbf{Pruning} (pruning values of low magnitude).
 MagPQ and MagSVD are variants of MGQE and MDE respectively, replacing missing frequency information with embeddings' L2-norms.

 We experiment with RAG~\cite{DBLP:conf/nips/LewisPPPKGKLYR020} which uses DPR~\cite{DBLP:conf/emnlp/KarpukhinOMLWEC20} for retrieval and BART~\cite{DBLP:conf/acl/LewisLGGMLSZ20} for generation.
 We experiment on the open-domain QA dataset Natural Questions (NQ)~\cite{DBLP:journals/tacl/KwiatkowskiPRCP19}, with cleaned Wikipedia articles (21 million) as the search corpus, following previous research~\cite{DBLP:conf/emnlp/KarpukhinOMLWEC20,DBLP:conf/naacl/QuDLLRZDWW21,DBLP:conf/emnlp/GaoC21,DBLP:conf/nips/LewisPPPKGKLYR020,DBLP:journals/corr/abs-2309-13335}.
 We retrieve top 10 documents for each query.
 The embedding dimension is 768, which is much larger than DLRM.
 Since the entire embeddings are generated after training, we apply compression methods at the inference stage.
 Each experiment is conducted on an Nvidia A100 40GB GPU card.
 Table~\ref{table:rag} presents three metrics: Exact Match (EM) score, compression time, and batched-decompression latency with a batch size of 1024.